 How to roast butternut squash.

-Precisely the same as described above just cut the butternut squash in cubes and reduce the cooking time by ten minutes.
+Precisely the same as described above.
+Cut the butternut squash into cubes and reduce the cooking time by ten minutes.

 To make this roasted butternut squash recipe, simply cut the butternut squash in any shape (I prefer discs), optionally adding any other vegetables and a tablespoon of olive oil and a big garlic head to add aroma.

 How long does butternut squash take to cook: Forty to fifty-five minutes at 400ºF (200ºC) will do it unless you use frozen butternut squash; see the below tips to make it right.

-This recipe is great alone as a starter, as a snack, side dish, or as a base for other recipes, such as a creamy soup.
+This whole roasted squash recipe is great as a starter, snack, side dish, or base for other recipes, such as a creamy soup.

-I like making a creamy soup just blending the roasted butternut squash in a mixer adding some sugar-free vegetable milk.
+I like making creamy soup by blending the roasted butternut squash in a mixer and adding sugar-free vegetable milk.